Override-6/Linkit/README.md

 ##### Introduction to Synchronized Objects.
 If you want to synchronize your objects, you'll have to open a `SynchronizedObjectCenter[T]` Cache, in which you can post objects, identified by an int, and retrieve them using theirs identifier.
-When you post an object on the cache (using `postObject(int, T)`), you'll create a SynchronizedObjectTree, in which the first object in the node tree is called a **root object**.
+When you post an object on the cache (using `syncObject(int, T)`), you'll create a SynchronizedObjectTree, in which the first object in the node tree is called a **root object**.
 All root objects of a `SynchronizedObjectCenter[T]` must have the type of `T`. but inner synchronized objects (such as fields, methods parameters or methods return values) can be any Object.
 A `SynchronizedObjectTree` contains a `SynchronizedObjectBehaviorCenter`, which is where all `SynchronizedObjectBehavior` are stored.